Name: Justine Porter

 I am currently taking beginner Mandarin classes with the view to returning to China in the future and working with Chinese clients.
 I plan to return to China shortly to see more of the country.

 Find out more about Generation UK-China funding for internship opportunities in China.
-Applications close on 12 December.
+Applications are still open for students in Wales and Northern Ireland, closing on 5 February.